How a Berlin startup beat the online giants at image recognition

 And this is photography, crowdsourced and on demand.

-So we have here is a hyper-engaged community of 20 million expert photographers.
+So what we have here is a hyper-engaged community of 20 million expert photographers.
 In some ways that beats 600m Instagrammers taking selfies, although admittedly that’s a different kind of proposition and business model.

-EyeEm even does seemingly crazy that a tech company wouldn’t normally do, like holding photography exhibitions and meetups.
+EyeEm even does — seemingly crazy — things that a tech company wouldn’t normally do, like holding photography exhibitions and meetups.
 These, in turn, only serve to tie their community closer into the platform, further super-charging that image recognition platform and that drive for the perfect aesthetic algorithm.

 0